Victoria Brockett

 About

-Victoria Brockett is a doctoral student in the Sociology Department at the University of Illinois at Chicago.
-Her research interests lie at the nexus of race and gender, the sociology of health and illness, and social movements, with a particular focus on inequalities, feminist epistemologies, food systems, and health activism.
-Her master’s research leveraged quantitative and novel experimental methods to examine how social location shapes ideas surrounding the meaning and goals of veganism.
-Victoria currently serves as the student representative council member of the American Sociological Association’s section on Animals & Society and on the editorial team for the Student Journal of Vegan Sociology.
+Victoria Brockett is a doctoral student in the Sociology Department at the University of Illinois Chicago (UIC).
+Her research interests lie at the nexus of the sociology of health and medicine, environmental sociology, and social movements, with a particular focus on social theory, food systems, and resistance.
+Her master’s research leveraged quantitative and novel experimental methods to examine how race and gender shape ideas surrounding the meaning and goals of veganism.
+Through ethnography, Victoria is currently exploring veganism as a case of health activism and food sovereignty, centering the knowledge of subjugated communities in the Midwest for her dissertation.